After exploring Marrakech with a local guide, we will begin a tour of Morocco’s imperial cities, desert landscapes, and coastal highlights.

 -

-Majorelle Gardens
+Majorelle Garden

 Day 3: Marrakech – Essaouira

-Essaouira, a UNESCO World Heritage-listed city, is a windswept fishing port with broad beaches and an ancient walled medina built into the cliffs.
-With its relaxed atmosphere, you can explore the medina, stroll along the ramparts or the beach, and visit the port to see the daily catch.
-Essaouira is also famous for the Gnaoua Music Festival, held each June.
+Essaouira, a UNESCO World Heritage city, is a windswept fishing port with broad beaches and an ancient walled medina overlooking the Atlantic.
+With its relaxed atmosphere, you can explore the medina, stroll along the ramparts or the beach, and visit the port to see the fishermen’s daily catch.

 Overnight stay in Essaouira.